Reliable car unlock pros.

 Types of Transponder Keys

-• Remote head key: Built-in buttons for lock/unlock
+• Remote head keys (with buttons and chip)

 Which Cars Use Transponder Keys?